-42 Commission on the Legal Empowerment of the Poor, Making the Law Work for Everyone (volume II), 2008, page 92.
+Commission on the Legal Empowerment of the Poor, Making the Law Work for Everyone (volume II), 2008, page 92.

-43 Encumbrances on immovable assets are, in principle, excluded from the scope of the UNCITRAL texts on secured transactions because they raise different issues (e.g., subject to a special document registration system and indexed by asset, not by grantor).
+Encumbrances on immovable assets are, in principle, excluded from the scope of the UNCITRAL texts on secured transactions because they raise different issues (e.g. subject to a special document registration system and indexed by asset, not by grantor).

-44 EBRD, Core Principles for a Mortgage Law, Principle 2.

-with the mandatory norms of the applicable legal system.
+EBRD Core Principles for a Mortgage Law.
+Firstly, the law should at least enable the expeditious creation of a proprietary security right at a reasonable cost without depriving the person giving the mortgage of the use of his/her property.
+46 Accordingly, it should be possible to create a mortgage (a) over all types of immovable assets, (b) to secure all types of debts, and (c) between all types of persons.
+In addition, the parties should be able to adapt a mortgage to the needs of their particular transaction in compliance with the mandatory norms of the applicable legal system.
 As noted earlier, norms concerning immovable assets have their own specificities and in many countries the creation of a security right over an immovable asset often requires various formalities (such as the execution of a public deed, notarization of conveyance documents and registration in the land registry) that are not required for most categories of movable assets.
 In this way, ease in creating a security right over immovables should not mean abolishing justified formalities or extending to immovable collaterals the same rules applicable to movable ones.

-91. Second, the law should establish rules governing competing rights of persons holding mortgages and other persons claiming rights in the mortgaged property.45 For mortgages, in most countries they are registered in the same registry as the title to the property so that anyone searching the title can see the mortgages immediately.
+- 91. Secondly, enforcement procedures should enable prompt realization at market value of the mortgaged property.
+Delays in realization are likely to bring uncertainty and increase costs.
+Any surplus proceeds beyond those needed for satisfying the secured claim should return to the mortgagor.47 - 92.
+Finally, the law should establish rules governing competing rights of persons holding mortgages and other persons claiming rights in the mortgaged property.
+48 For mortgages, in most countries they are registered in the same registry as the title to the property so that anyone searching the title can see the mortgages immediately.
+While registration is intended to "authenticate" the mortgage in most traditional systems which requires the registrar to conduct his/her own enquiry or to rely on notarization that the mortgage has been validly created, the registration process could be simpler and quicker if registration is merely intended to publicize the mortgage claim.